katewang1/Employee_Attrition_Analysis/README.md

 <img align="right" src="https://github.com/Insmire/Employee_Attrition_Analysis/blob/main/resources/employee_cost_to_value.png" width="500" />

 One must consider all the hard and soft costs of failing to retain valuable employees.
 During the hiring process, there are costs involved with advertising job openings, interviewing and screening, time and training during onboarding, and loss of productivity, as a new person may take 1-2 years to reach the productivity of the previous employee.
-Loss of business, as the new employees are less adept at problem-solving and responding to issues, and may actually not even end up being a good fit for the company.
+Loss of business, as the new employees are less adept at problem-solving and responding to issues, and may not even end up being a good fit for the company.
 Cultural impact.
 Whenever someone leaves, others inherently ask why, and no one wants to go down with a sinking ship.
 And the stress of understaffing can result in burnout.
 </br>
 </br>